Solomon and Sheba: Plot

-Meanwhile, Adonijah, banished by his brother after an assassination attempt, goes and strikes a bargain with Pharaoh; given an army, he will conquer Israel for Egypt, in exchange for being placed on the throne as a kind of viceroy.
+Meanwhile, Adonijah, banished by his brother after the assassination attempt, goes and strikes a bargain with Pharaoh; given an army, he will conquer Israel for Egypt, in exchange for being placed on the throne as a kind of viceroy.
 The tiny army mustered by Solomon (who has been abandoned by his allied states) is quickly routed, and Adonijah presses on to Jerusalem and makes himself king.
-Meanwhile, Sheba, now a believer in the power of the God of Israel, prays for Solomon to be redeemed and restored to power as Nathan the Prophet overhears.
+Meanwhile, Sheba, now a believer in the power of the God of Israel, prays for Solomon to be redeemed and restored to power as Nathan overhears.

 Pursued by the Egyptians, who were sent to finish him off, Solomon thereafter devises a plan.
 He lines up the remnants of his army on a hill, prompting the enemy to charge.
 The Israelites, who have arranged themselves to face east, then use their highly polished shields to reflect the light of the rising sun into the Egyptians' eyes.
 Blinded, the Egyptians are prevented from seeing the chasm in front of which the Israelites have positioned themselves, and the entire army rushes headlong over the edge and falls to its death.

-Meanwhile, Adonijah, met with a tepid reaction to his coup, tries to stir up Jerusalem's population by ordering the stoning of Sheba.
+Meanwhile, Adonijah, met with a tepid reaction to his coup, tries to stir up Jerusalem's population by ordering the stoning of Sheba, despite Nathan's protests.
 Midway through this hideous display, Solomon makes a triumphant return to the city.
-Adonijah attacks his brother, refusing to be deprived again of his throne, but is himself struck down.
+Adonijah attacks his brother, refusing to be deprived again of his throne, but is himself struck down by Solomon.
 Joab, in retaliation, attempts to attack Solomon, but is struck down by Solomon's faithful retainers Josiah and Ahab.
-At Solomon's prayer Sheba is miraculously healed of her wounds; as he resumes his power, she returns to her homeland, now pregnant by Solomon.
+At Solomon's prayer Sheba is miraculously healed of her wounds; as he resumes his power, she returns to her homeland, now pregnant by Solomon, though unable to stay, since God ordained that her and Solomon's atonement was that they would be separated.
+Their child will, though, if male, be the first King of Sheba.